Warehouse execution system: Arguments against WES terminology

 There are a number of voices in the material handling industry that disagree with the creation of a separate term to define WES functionality.

 "The new term being used by material handling software providers, integrators, and pretty much anyone associated with the warehousing industry is Warehouse Execution System (WES).
 According to a March article in DC Velocity, Warehouse Execution Systems can replace both the WMS and WCS by maintaining warehouse inventory records and driving the mechanization.
 It certainly seems like a very tasty fry sauce!
 What's important to remember when exploring options for a Warehouse Execution System is that the functionality is the same functionality that has always been offered!
 The key to finding the best system for your facility is not a flashy new name offering a combination or best of both worlds mix of solutions, but rather a modularized solution that allows you to define the functionality required."

 "Why invent a new term? ... there is no such thing as a WES, WCS, or WMS.
 (There is) simply Warehouse Software functionality needed to suit a business requirement.
 If the term WES fits fine, but as soon as you draw too many boundaries you create is another layer of interface and support."

+This is not a view held by all parties and many analysts in supply chain are touting the benefits of a stand alone WES for legacy systems and WMS software that is costly and time consuming to repurpose.
+Both WMS and WCS providers claim to have WES capabilities to varying degrees.
+In many cases a flexible WES is a great solution and is being used by midsize to Fortune 100 companies globally.